michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content top=6 bottom=6 width=narrow >}}
 {{% markdown %}}
-**The qualified electronic signature (QES) is legally equal to the handwritten signature.**
+**The qualified electronic signature (QES) has the same legal validity as signing by hand.**
-You use QES to maximise the legal weight of your contracts or when the law requires it to be in writing.
-The latter applies, for example, to loan or wage agreements with a competition clause.
-For signing with QES on Skribble, a prior identity check in personal contact or via video call or an e-ID is required.
+You can use QES to sign contracts with maximum legal weight of your contracts or when the law requires an equivalent to a handwritten signature.
+The latter applies, for example, to loan or employment agreements with non-competition clause.
+For signing with QES on Skribble, an identity check is required.
+You can choose between a face-to-face or online identification via video, or you can use an electronic identity (eID) if you have one.
 {{% /markdown %}}
 {{< /content >}}